 SO 203.
 Cultural Anthropology I (2)

-Focuses on basic perspectives and concepts for understanding and productively relating to other cultures.
+This course focuses on basic perspectives and concepts for understanding and productively relating to other cultures.
 Includes an introduction to the discipline, history and methods of cultural anthropology.

 SO 204.
 Cultural Anthropology II (2)